 Students who want a well-rounded introduction to astrological practice and philosophy are encouraged to complete a Diploma.
 It will take approximately 3 years to complete this diploma if students take a single class each term.
-NCGR (National Council for Geocosmic Research) lets students who have completed the diploma program take their NCGR Level IV Professional exam without needing to take the previous 3 exams).
+ISAR and NCGR (National Council for Geocosmic Research) lets students who have completed the diploma program take Professional level exams without needing to take the previous exams.

 This Diploma is designed for students who want more than just knowing a bucket of techniques.
 It gives students a grounding in the field, plus an understanding of astrology's place in history and culture.

 The following 12 classes plus the two chart calculation labs are required.